Provable FDR Control for Deep Feature Selection: Deep MLPs and Beyond: Methodology

 Assumption \ref{asmp:signal} requires that, within the top $K_n$ statistics $M_j$'s ranked by magnitude, at least a fixed fraction corresponds to non-null and, moreover, lies on the positive side.
 That is, among the non-null variables, at least a certain fraction is required to possess genuinely positive importance scores, and this requirement is expected to hold increasingly as the iteration $t$ advances.
 Denote $n_0=|S^\c|$. \begin{theorem} Suppose Assumptions \ref{asmp:DGP}--\ref{asmp:signal} hold and $n_0/n\to\pi_0\in(0,1]$.
 Then, Algorithm \ref{alg:seq} satisfies, for any nominal level $\alpha\in(0,1)$,

 \end{theorem}

 A drawback of the data-splitting method is that it effectively halves the sample size, which may reduce power.
-One remedy, known in the literature and also applicable here, is to aggregate the selection results obtained from multiple random splits of the data \citep{dai2023false}.
-Related stabilization techniques include \citet{du2023false} and \citet{ren2024derandomised}
+One remedy, known in the literature and also applicable here, is to aggregate the selection results obtained from multiple random splits of the data \citep{dai2023false}, as is commonly done in stability selection \citep{meinshausen2010stability,shah2013variable}.
+Related stabilization techniques include \citet{du2023false} and \citet{ren2024derandomised}.
+Later, \citet{takahashi2025replica} theoretically shows that such stabilization techniques increase power in the proportional asymptotics.